MicrosoftDocs/memdocs/windows-365/enterprise/identity-authentication.md

 ### In-session passwordless authentication (preview)

 > [!IMPORTANT]
-> In-session passwordless authentication is currently in public preview.
+> In-session passwordless authentication is currently in [public preview](/windows-365/public-preview).

-Windows 365 supports in-session passwordless authentication (preview) using [Windows Hello for Business](/windows/security/identity-protection/hello-for-business/hello-overview) or security devices like FIDO keys when using the [Windows Desktop client](../end-user-access-cloud-pc.md#remote-desktop).
+Windows 365 supports in-session passwordless authentication (preview](/windows-365/public-preview)) using [Windows Hello for Business](/windows/security/identity-protection/hello-for-business/hello-overview) or security devices like FIDO keys when using the [Windows Desktop client](../end-user-access-cloud-pc.md#remote-desktop).
 Passwordless authentication is enabled automatically when the Cloud PC and local PC are using the following operating systems:

   - Windows 11 Enterprise with the [2022-09 Cumulative Updates for Windows 11 Preview (KB5017383)](https://support.microsoft.com/kb/KB5017383) or later installed.
   - Windows 10 Enterprise, versions 20H2 or later with the [2022-09 Cumulative Updates for Windows 10 Preview (KB5017380)](https://support.microsoft.com/kb/KB5017380) or later installed.